 For the rest of the day, I went about my work.
 When I mentioned it to my current manager out of courtesy, she grumbled a little that she hadn’t been told and nothing would happen until she said so.
 I didn’t take that too seriously.
 I expected her to grumble, but it’s my sincere belief that she’ll be glad to see me go, for various reasons, but chiefly because I suspect it frees her up to do things which were awkward with me still in place.

 My mood didn’t appreciably change from the morning, but as the day went on, I got further insight into it.
 When I say insight, it was more like recalling to mind things I already knew and had known for a long time.

 I have no illusions about the work I do.
 I’m proud and committed, but for the most part, what I do today is likely to be forgotten in a month.
 I’m not creating monuments.
 I’m not saving lives.
 If I didn’t do it, then someone else could and, even if half as well, it would make little difference.
 I’ve known that for thirty years.
 Mostly it’s something out of mind, but occasionally it comes to the forefront, often when I see people take things terribly and – it seems to me – disproportionally seriously.
 I’m apt to say, it’s only work.
-You’re working on a cure for cancer.
+You’re not working on a cure for cancer.

 You would think that someone who has that mindset might not take work seriously.
 Why bother, after all?
 Well, because I know as part of the collective it does make a difference – just don’t get hung up on it.
 And because I have the attitude that if I’m going to do anything, then it will be to the best of my ability.
 Just keep it in perspective.